Healthy Chicken Dhansak Recipe: Full Flavor(Under 380 kcal)

 • vegetable oil½ tsp vegetable oil

-• Prepare the onion, ginger, garlic and green chili.
+1. Prepare the 1 brown onion (peeled and roughly chopped), 2 tbsp ginger root (peeled and chopped), 2 cloves garlic (crushed) and 1 green chili (sliced).
 Then place it in a blender and grind it to a smooth paste.
 This is quite a dry paste and you may be tempted to add water.
 There should be sufficient liquid in the onion so only add a little water if its really needed.

-• Heat ½ tsp vegetable oil in a pan.
+2. Heat ½ tsp vegetable oil in a pan.
 Once hot reduce to a medium heat.
-Add the paste and a pinch of salt.
+Add the paste and 1 pinch sea salt.
 Fry the paste for 5 to 10 minutes or until the onions are translucent and beginning to turn golden.

-• Add the coriander, cumin, turmeric and cardamom to the paste and fry for a minute.
-Then add the chicken and the lentils.
+turmeric and 2 green cardamom pods (lightly bruised) to the paste and fry for a minute.
+Then add the 14 oz. chicken breast (skinless and diced) and the ¼ cup red lentils.
 Fry until the chicken is sealed and slightly browned.
 Approximately 5 minutes

-• Add the tinned tomatoes and chicken stock.
+4. Add the 14 oz.
+Tomatoes (tinned) and 1 cup chicken stock.
 Bring the Dhansak to a simmer and then cover.
 Cook gently for 20 minutes until the lentils are tender and the chicken is cooked through.
-Scatter with the chopped coriander to serve.
+Scatter with the chopped 1 bunch cilantro (chopped) to serve.

 Notes